 WHERE: Canon City, Colorado

-Completed in 1929 and standing at a height of 955 feet, Colorado’s Royal Gorge Bridge still holds the title of the United States’ highest bridge.
-Crossing the immense Royal Gorge and looking down onto the Arkansas River far below, the bridge is an impressive yet unnerving way of getting from one side of the famous gorge to the other.
+Completed in 1929 and standing at a height of 955 feet, Colorado’s Royal Gorge Bridge still holds the title of the United States’ highest bridge (and arguably the scariest bridge in the U.S., too).
+Crossing the immense Royal Gorge for 1,260 feet and looking down onto the Arkansas River far below, the bridge is an impressive yet unnerving way of getting from one side of the famous gorge to the other.
 The area has now been turned into a tourist trap with the introduction of a rollercoaster, zip line, and sundry other attractions; but have no doubt—the bridge is still the star of the show.

 Aiguille du Midi Bridge